If you’re planning for your next US vacation, consider these five cities to visit in 2018.

 Must-See: Fourth of July fireworks.
 Thousands of fireworks light up the night sky over the waters of Matanzas Bay as revelers line the streets to catch a glimpse of the city’s famous historic bayfront lit up in red, white and blue.

 Perhaps you’re looking to go somewhere sunny in 2018?
 San Diego is where you can find extensive beaches, a spectacular coast, scenic communities and hundreds of attractions for the entire family.
 Take in a Padres game, go on a zoo safari, tour craft breweries, track down ghosts and explore more than 70 miles of white, sandy beaches on a vacation that is sure to create memories to last a lifetime.
+Perhaps even rent a yacht charter in San Diego to get some of the best city views.
 See full post here.

 Must-See: Touted as the largest pop culture event in the United States, Comic-Con International attracts thousands of artists, celebrities and fans of comic books and movie memorabilia from July 19 through July 22 (with a special preview night on July 18) at the San Diego Convention Center.
 Events include film screenings, autograph areas, comic-book dealers and other merchants, gaming displays, a costume contest, awards ceremonies and Artists’ Alley, where comic artists gather to greet fans.

 As the capital of and largest city in Tennessee, Nashville (aka Music City) has become one of the most popular tourist destinations in the USA.
 You could even explore by finding out what do to in Townsend Tennessee, as this is a more peaceful side of this state (if this is what you’re after).